 - Ownership can be transferred by selling stock in the corporation

-- While voting rights can differ, an S Corporation can have only one class of stock
+- While voting rights can differ, an S corporation can have only one class of stock

 Taxation

-- S Corporations are normally audited less frequently than sole proprietorships and partnerships
+- S corporations are normally audited less frequently than sole proprietorships and partnerships

-- S Corporations enjoy pass-through taxation so shareholders avoid so-called double taxation
+- S corporations enjoy pass-through taxation so shareholders avoid so-called double taxation

-- The S Corporation files informational tax returns but pays no income tax itself
+- The S corporation files informational tax returns but pays no income tax itself

 - Shareholders report their share of both income and losses on their personal tax returns so they are able to use losses to offset other income